cugos/cugos.github.com/2023-spring-fling/index.md

     title: "Lunch"
     time: 12:05 PM
     speaker: All participants
-    room: Gallery outside of Bezos (G04 on first floor)
+    room: Gallery outside of Bezos (G04 on the first floor)
     bio: |
         Eat pizza, meet old and new friends, or join a birds of a feather (BOF) session.
  -